Content Marketing

 Side With Your Customers

-On a recent call to a major telecom company, which I won’t mention (their logo looks like a blue death star),
+On a recent call to a major telecom company, which I won’t mention (their logo looks like a blue death star), I was infatuated with my customer service representative (CSR).
+Shocking, I know.

-Simply, she had me at us.
-Old-School Switchboard operators
+She had me at us.

 Travis Smith